brown-ccv/ccv-website-hugo/content/english/documentation/oscar-user-manual/_index.md

 ---
 Welcome to the CCV Oscar User Manual.
 Oscar is Brown University's supercomputer.

 This user manual assumes you already have an Oscar account.
-If you do not have an Oscar account, you can request one by filling and submitting a \[new user account form\]({{< ref "../../../services/infrastructure/oscar.md" >}}).
+If you do not have an Oscar account, you can request one by filling and submitting a [new user account form]({{< ref "../../../services/infrastructure/oscar.md" >}}).

 {{< alert note >}}